Narcisa de Jesús: Life

 Narcisa de Jesús Martillo Morán was born on 29 October 1832 in the small village of San José in Nobol in Ecuador as the sixth of nine children born to Pedro Martillo and Josefina Morán who were landowners.
-Her father was a great worker to the point that he amassed considerable wealth; he had a devotion to Blessed Mariana de Jesús and Saint Jacinto of Poland.
+Her father was a great worker to the point that he amassed considerable wealth; he had a devotion to Ss.
+Mary Anne de Paredes and Hyacinth of Poland.

 Her mother died in 1838 and she took up much of the domestic chores as a result of this while an elder sister and teacher taught her to read and write as well as to sing and use the guitar; she also learned how to sew and cook.
 The girl also turned a small room in her house into a domestic chapel.
-She received her Confirmation on 16 September 1839.
+She received her confirmation on 16 September 1839.

 Martillo frequented a small wood near her home for contemplation in solitude, while the guava tree near which she went to is now a large pilgrimage destination.
-The girl also chose the then-Blessed Mariana de Jesús as her patron saint with whom she identified and strove to imitate in her own life.
+The girl also chose Mariana de Jesús as her patron saint with whom she identified and strove to imitate in her own life.
 Martillo was known for being sweet and thoughtful with a peaceful and generous disposition; she was obedient to those around her and was well-known and loved in her village.
 Martillo was blonde with bright blue eyes and was strong and agile; she was also tall.

 The death of her father in January 1852 prompted her to relocate to Guayaquil, where she lived with prominent nobles, and it was here that she began her mission of helping the poor and the sick and caring for abandoned children.
 It was also here that she took a job as a seamstress in order to fund her mission as well as supporting her eight brothers and sisters.
 But she soon moved to Cuenca for some months where she went from home to home and lived with whoever would take her in including Mercedes de Jesús Molina, to allow herself greater time for silent contemplation and penance.
-In 1865 her spiritual director fell ill, and died in 1868, which was at the time the local bishop invited her to live with the Carmelites even though she had refused the offer.
+In 1865 her spiritual director fell ill, and died in 1868, which was at the time the local bishop invited her to live with the Discalced Carmelites, but discerned that her vocation was another.